1. Catalogs

 Open the catalog to page 8

-International Lighting Magazine 2013/10 March - 9
+International Lighting Magazine 2013/10 March-9

 “The white light LED creates more working hours for lighting designers.” it impossible to go back to other sources.
 But, he says, “I am still haunted by the old fashioned incandescent light source.
 Every time that I look at a museum or space where the lighting has been replaced by white LEDs with high CRI, the slightly purplish colour still bothers me.
 I cannot help but compare it to the “good old days” of incandescent light.”
-But he relishes the challenge of working with what he sees fundamentally as a different medium, saying, “I am glad that I am experiencing this major change in...
+But he relishes the challenge of working with what he sees fundamentally as a different medium, saying, “I am glad that I am experiencing this major change in lighting...

 Open the catalog to page 9

-International Lighting Magazine 2013/10 March - 10
+International Lighting Magazine 2013/10 March-10

 Ulrike Brandi: “It is not only colour temperature that is important.” hand sketches to communicate their ideas, alongside models and technical drawings.
 Like Lin, Brandi and Bianchi are treating LEDs as a different kind of light from what went before – and relishing the challenge.
 “As you are using a different light source, you are offering a different experience,” says Bianchi.
 “Having a shop window with 1,000 Lux doesn’t mean that it is good.
 Having 800 Lux can be good too.
 The eye doesn’t measure absolute levels of light.
 It just measures contrast.”
-As we increasingly recognise the need...
+As we increasingly recognise the need to...

 Open the catalog to page 10

-International Lighting Magazine 2013/10 March - 11
+International Lighting Magazine 2013/10 March-11

 © Ulrike Brandi Licht Top: White light on lighting sketch, Town Hall, Bremen, Germany Lighting design: Ulrike Brandi Licht.
 Bottom: Implemented project with CDM lamps, Town Hall, Bremen, Germany Lighting design: Ulrike Brandi Licht.
 PLG1212250148_67298 Luminous magazine #10_BW INT_NEW.indd 11 Ulrike Brandi, Germany “I am much more interested in the different colour temperatures of white light.”